top of page

 You’re not expected to “always be on.”
 A healthy workplace respects your time.
 Companies with solid work-life balance policies see less burnout and higher morale, according to research from the OECD Better Life Index.
 So, if you’re able to take a break, leave work at work, and have a life outside of the job, that’s a major green flag.

 Green flags aren’t about perfection—no workplace is perfect.
-But if you’ve got these basics covered, it’s a good sign that your workplace is invested in treating you well.
+But if you’ve got these basics covered, it’s a good sign that your workplace is invested in treating you well and enabling you to have great week after great week.

 Yellow Flags: Signs of Potential Trouble